 Named for our love of wild things.

 Bewilder is a Bay Area floral studio started by Larisa Minerva and Sophia Blum, two artists turned florists.
-With over 15 years in the industry, we've grown to love timeless, unstructured designs, that herald nature above all else.
+With nearly 20 years in the industry, we've grown to love timeless, unstructured designs, that herald nature above all else.
 We favor the local over the luxury and the personal over the perfect, and think no two flowers should ever be exactly the same.
 Both California natives, we consider the local farms and wildernesses as our backyards.
 On any given day, you can find us romping through the hills. marveling at a botanical curiosity, or in our studio painting.

 Who we are